 To “Act-on-Behalf” of one of your USDA registered Power of Attorney or Business Entity relationships in Farmers.gov, you must first log into Farmers.gov with your individual account and then use the “Switch Profile” menu option to access other authorized accounts.

-- View, print and export detailed farm records and farm/tract maps (Fact Sheet, Tutorial Videos)
+- View, print and export detailed farm records and farm/tract maps.
+Learn more: Fact Sheet, Tutorial Videos, Blog Post.

 - Export common land unit (field) boundaries as ESRI shapefiles.

-- View and track your current and past conservation practices and contracts, eSign conservation documents, and request conservation assistance (Conservation Features Fact Sheet, User Guide, and How-To Videos)
+- Request conservation assistance, view and track your current and past conservation practices and contracts, including the amount of cost share assistance received and anticipated.
+Learn more: Conservation Features Fact Sheet, User Guide, and How-To Videos.